-As it is most often required that a model stays in a certain range of expected behaviour, testing is a valid evaluation approach as it can detect differences between existing and required behaviour [7].
-Testing machine learning models provides a greater challenge compared to software testing [8] as the models provide answers to questions for which no previous answer - e. g., label - was available (oracle problem) [9].
-This e-mail: aderington@audeering.com can be solved by changing available input samples from test sets in a way that labels are preserved [10] or with an expected change of labels [11].
-In addition, synthetic data with known labels might be generated [12].
+ation approach, as it can detect differences between existing and required behaviour [5].
+Testing machine learning models provides a greater challenge compared to software testing [6] as the models provide answers to questions for which no previous answer - e.g., label - was available [7].
+This can be solved by changing available input samples from test sets in a way that labels are preserved [8] or with an expected change of labels [9].
+In addition, synthetic data with known labels might be generated [10].

 In SER no general testing approach was proposed so far.
-The Computational Paralinguistics Challenges [13] tracked progress for SER and have led to rapid progress in the area.
-Scheidwasser-Clow et al. [14] have introduced a multi-dataset benchmark focusing on the evaluation of fine-tuned foundation models.
-Further, Jaiswal and Provost [15] have evaluated the robustness of a model that predicts categorical emotions under different data augmentations.
+The Computational Paralinguistics Challenges [11] tracked progress for SER and have led to rapid progress in the area.
+Scheidwasser-Clow et al. [12] have introduced a multi-dataset benchmark focusing on the evaluation of fine-tuned foundation models.
+Further, Jaiswal and Provost [13] have evaluated the robustness of a model that predicts categorical emotions under different data augmentations.
 Their model under test showed significant performance degradation for most of the applied augmentations.
-They also showed that some of the augmentations like change in pitch, adding laughter, crying, or speeding up the utterance can affect the underlying label of the human perceived emotion as well.
-Triantafyllopoulos et al. [16] presented a framework to estimate how much the prediction of valence of a SER model depends on the extracted sentiment from text instead on the tone of voice.
-Schmitz et al. [17] addressed the topic of fairness [18], which is otherwise rarely addressed in the SER community so far.
+They also showed that some of the augmentations like change in pitch, adding laughter, crying, or speeding up the utterance can affect the underlying label as well.
+Triantafyllopoulos et al. [14] presented a framework to estimate how much the prediction of valence of a SER model depends on the extracted sentiment from text instead on the tone of voice.
+Schmitz et al. [15] addressed the topic of fairness [16], which is otherwise rarely addressed in the SER community so far.